Scrap Rate: How to Calculate and Minimize Waste

 Start by defining your total output over a specific time period.
 That could be by shift, day, week, or month.
 What matters is consistency.

-Note that different industries use different units.
+Different industries use different units.
 In metalworking, it might be pieces or pounds.
 In chemical processing, gallons or batches.
 Food manufacturing might track items, weight, or cases.
 The format depends on your process, but the rule is the same: pick one method and stick to it.

 2. Count Defective Units

-And consistency in how defects are classified builds trust in your data.
+Consistency in how defects are classified builds trust in your data.
 Without that, any attempt to reduce scrap is just guesswork.

 3. Divide and Convert to Percentage